 If a picture is worth a thousand words then a prototype is worth a thousand pictures.
 Prototyping is not an easy art to practice.
 But timely feedback from clients can make your prototyping journey quick and rewarding.
 It could help you build better website prototypes.

 Before we step ahead towards types of client feedback, lets first have a look at how the design cycle progresses.

 The workflow clearly indicates the importance of testing the prototype.
-It is the testing phase when you understand the problem better and get new ideas to improvise your prototypes.
+It is the testing phase when you understand the problem better and get new ideas to build better website prototypes.
 When you are in the initial phase of designing, prototyping and testing iterations become all the more important

 When the client initially coins the problem statement, you try to empathize and ideate possible solutions.
 You might come up with multiple thoughts.
 You cannot present them all to your client.
 They are preoccupied.
 At this stage, your teammates and other colleagues serve as your testing audience.
 When you have a consolidated idea on which you and the team agrees, that is when your client comes into the picture.
 You present your idea and try to explain how this is going to serve your client’s purpose.
 Then you expect feedback from your client that can help you reach closer to what your client expects from you.